vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 Skipping many years in time, distributional semantic neural network become absurdly popular with the release of the word2vec paper by Mikolov et al., 2013.

-Word2vec trains a one hidden layer neural network[^1] end essentially it learns to predict a word from a neighbouring word and viceversa.
+Word2vec trains a one hidden layer neural network[^1] end essentially it learns to predict a word from a neighbouring word (or viceversa).
 During this training process, it learns the representation of words.
 These representations, based on the co-occurrence of the word in a corpus, can be used for many different tasks.
 More importantly, since the model is inspired by distributional semantics, these representations exibit some expected qualities, for example, similar words will have similar vectors.

 The following image sums everything up:
 ![](https://github.com/vinid/vinid.github.io/raw/3b90046e970d8347dc9afc4a1870e79a26639f81/images/posts/ds/blog_distributional_semantics_id.png)
 The most simplistic way to see distributional semantics when applied in computation is to think of it has a method to put words that appear in similar contexts into close positions in a vector space.

-## Distributional Semantics for Ontological Concepts
+### Distributional Semantics for Ontological Concepts

 A concept we need to introduce to better understand what are we going to talk about is the concept of Knowledge Graph.
 A knowledge graph is a way to model knoweldge using a graph.
 Roughly speaking, in a knowledge graph, nodes describe real world entities (e.g., Barack Obama) and edges are relationships that connect the entities (e.g., Barack Obama, born in, Hawaii).

 We can use a simple trick to create distributional representations of ontological concepts.
 We now make two assumptions: we have some text available and we can identify entites of a Knowledge Graph in the text.
+Thus, given in input a text, we first annotate it using an entity linker (e.g., [DBpedia Spotlight](https://www.dbpedia-spotlight.org/demo/), we remove the words and then we replace the entities with their most specific type in the ontology.

 The following figure shows the process with simple and high level steps.
 ![](https://github.com/vinid/vinid.github.io/raw/master/images/posts/ds/ds_process_types.jpg)

+Given the text, DBpedia Spotlight allows us to find the entities **Tiber** and **Italy**[^4] in the text, and then we replace them with **River** and **Country**.
+Then, we apply the word2vec algorithm to generate type representations.
+We call this approach Type2Vec (T2V).

 The key difference between this representation and the other standard metric used for similarity evaluation is that this kind of representation allow us to evaluate a usage-based similarity between concepts.
 We can see some examples in the next table.

 | Type 1           | Type 2                  | Sim - wpath | Sim - T2V |
 |------------------|-------------------------|-------------|-----------|